Tennis Elbow Treatment - Brisbane MSK Therapy Clinic

 Left forearm extensor muscles and tennis elbow

-The second photo shows the same muscle and same flexed hand position, with the addition of a strap representing a tennis elbow brace (Point C).
+The second photo shows the same muscle and the same flexed hand position, with the addition of a strap representing a tennis elbow brace (Point C).
 The positioning of the strap is purely for illustrative purposes.
 One can see reduced tension or slack between the brace and the muscle origin (Point A) near the elbow.

 Forearm extensors and how tennis elbow braces work